-Historically, two species of bladder kelp, Macrocystis pyrifera (Linnaeus) C. Agardh and M. integrifolia Bory, were reported from both Northern and Southern Hemispheres, and M. angustifolia Bory and M. laevis Hay were reported from the Southern Hemisphere.
+Historically, two species of bladder kelp, Macrocystis pyrifera (Linnaeus) C.Agardh and M. integrifolia Bory, were reported from both Northern and Southern hemispheres, and M. angustifolia Bory and M. laevis Hay were reported from the Southern Hemisphere.
 However, M. angustifolia, M. integrifolia, and M. laevis are currently regarded as taxonomic synonyms of M. pyrifera (Graham et al 2007, Demes et al 2009).
-Therefore, for the clarity within this document, the four previously recognised species are simply referred to as bladder kelp, Macrocystis pyrifera.
+The four previously recognised species are referred to as bladder kelp, Macrocystis pyrifera.
+Macaya & Zuccarello (2010a, b) assessed the genetic structure of M. pyrifera across a broad latitudinal range in the southern hemisphere, finding low levels of genetic diversity.